Howard Law LLP

 Q: What constitutes “exploitation” in the nursing home setting?

-Many states define exploitation as the wrongful use of an older person’s resources for profit or advantage.
+A: Many states define exploitation as the wrongful use of an older person’s resources for profit or advantage.
 Some definitions refer simply to the misuse of an older person’s funds, property or person.
 Other states specify that to qualify as exploitation, resources must have been obtained without the older person’s consent, or obtained through undue influence, duress, deception or false pretenses.

 Contacting an Attorney